Near-optimal Coresets For Least-Squares Regression: Abstract

 \section{Abstract}

-A rich coreset is a subset of the data which contains nearly all the essential information.
-We give deterministic, low order polynomial-time algorithms to construct rich coresets for simple and multiple response linear regression, together with lower bounds indicating that there is not much room for improvement upon our results.
+We study (constrained) least-squares regression as well as multiple response least-squares regression and ask the question of whether a subset of the data, a \emph{coreset}, suffices to compute a good approximate solution to the regression.
+We give deterministic, low order polynomial-time algorithms to construct such coresets with approximation guarantees, together with lower bounds indicating that there is not much room for improvement upon our results.